Last Updated on 31/12/2022 by Mitchel Shawn

 Just scrape off the excessive rust and flakes.
 Then, simply spray the cooking oil inside and outside the surface.
-After that, lit the fire in the firebox, and the oil will create the rust prevention coating for you.
+After that, light the fire in the firebox, and the oil will create a rust-prevention coating for you.
 You can also spray paint if you want a more premium new look for the Grill.

 This tie does not add vinegar or leave ashes in the firebox.
 It will erode the metal fast.